-Twitch Studio and OBS are used to stream gaming and stuff.
-Twitch Studio is specially designed for Twitch, while OBS is an all in one tool supporting multiple platforms.
-Although both work fine, comparisons like Twitch Studio vs. OBS are essential to choosing the best application.
+Twitch Studio and OBS are two streaming tools to stream on Twitch.
+Twitch Studio is specially designed for Twitch, while OBS is an all-in-one tool supporting multiple platforms.

-Compared to OBS, Twitch Studio is more focused on the new creators entering the streaming world.
-It comes with a handful of tools to start your stream on Twitch.
-OBS is a little bit challenging to use at first, but over time you become a pro.
+Twitch Studio is more focused on the new creators because it is easier.
+OBS is challenging to use, but over time you become a pro.
 Let’s compare the features of both now.

 - Auto game detection: If you play a game, the software automatically detects the game and adds it to the recording/streaming scene.